sebkraemer/100-days-of-code/notes.md

 - when exaclty does import execute anything from a package?
 - with EXPOSE in a dockerfile, is it necessary to specify the port when running the container? https://docs.docker.com/engine/reference/run/#expose-incoming-ports
+- goroutines that are still running, are a problem when returning from a function or quitting the program? (see `channels.go` play project)

 # TODOs